kadencooper2005/Next.Js/README.md

 # Next.Js
-This is the beginning of mh next.js app
+This is the beginning of my next.js app